Courses and requirements

 - Credit transfer/advanced standing

 The University of Western Australia may grant academic credit for study undertaken at another tertiary institution or college if the subjects completed are equivalent in content and standard to those taught at UWA and are relevant to the chosen course.
-UWA has credit arrangements in place for a number of Singaporean, Malaysian and Hong Kong polytechnics and educational institutions, in the areas of architecture, business, engineering, computer science and life and physical sciences.
+UWA has pre-approved credit arrangements in place with a number of polytechnics and other educational institutions, in the areas of architecture, business, engineering, computer science and life and physical sciences.

 - NCUK Foundation Program